city-ships/pulsewise/README.md

-# A Python framework for simulating laser-induced phase transformations
+# A Python Framework for Simulating Laser-induced Phase Transformations

 ## Overview